thatcherfreeman/utility-dctls/README.md

 **Photon Gain**: Exposure increase applied to the incoming light.

-**Seed Pixel Position X/Y**: Indicates where in the image to pull a pixel to start the random seed.
+**Seed Position X/Y**: Indicates where in the image to pull a pixel to start the random seed.
 Change this if the noise is fixed.

 **Noise Mode**: Indicates a different noise mode.
 In RGB, noise is computed on each channel independently, in VALUE, the max of the three channels is used to figure out input energy and transmittance is applied to each channel using math, and Luminance is the same as Value but the channels are averaged when computing the noise.